 - Solo (star icon)

-- Toggling Solo Track causes only the selected tracks effects to be visible when animating.
+Toggling Solo Track causes only the selected tracks effects to be visible when animating.
+This is very useful for debugging complex animations.

 - Mute (speaker icon)

-- Keeps the track from having an effect on the animation.
-(Mute only applies when Solo is not used).
-All strips in that track are drawn as being muted (dashed outline).
+Keeps the track from having an effect on the animation.
+(Mute only applies when Solo is not used.)
+All strips in that track are shown as being muted (dashed outline).

 - Lock (padlock icon)